 Little kids: 8 more stories.
 Bonus: 70 feet.

 Big kids: 60 more green balls, since there are 80 of them.
-Bonus: 18 more kids.
+Bonus: 64 more kids, since it can hold 96.